Ever notice how people respond to challenges in two completely different ways?

 Airbnb didn't have millions to survive the 2008 downturn.
 Instead of giving up, they sold specially designed cereal boxes ("Obama O's" and "Cap'n McCain's") during the presidential election, generating enough cash to keep going.

-Resilience Through Voluntary Hardship
+Build Resilience Through Voluntary Hardship

 Train your mind to handle discomfort by doing hard things intentionally.

-That is portfolio diversification for your psychological resilience.
+That's portfolio diversification for your psychological resilience.

-Simple habits to build your resilience portfolio:
+Simple habits to build resilience:

 Continuous Skill Acquisition

-Expand your "circle of competence."
+Expand your circle of competence.
 The more skills you have, the more independently you can act.

 This is your personal diversification strategy against obsolescence.